processing/art-plus-code/_curriculum/04-02-Lessons.md

 ```

 ### Updating a value
+We can also update the value of a variable throughout our code.
+It can mean one value in a specific context, and then change its value in another.

-- replacing the value
+- Replacing the value of a variable
-    - updating itself with new information - ie. x = x+1;
+    - Variables can update themselves with new information - ie. x = x+1; This means that x will keep updating to add 1 to itself.
-    - if using “let” changing what the variable is used for: holding numbers or text or array of values
+    - If using “let,” we can change the variable type.
+The same variable used for storing numbers can also update to be text or array of values.

+**🎨 In our Sound-Reactive Mask example:**
-- one way we can check what is stored inside the variable is to use : “console.log” — how to see the output of variables: vol
+- One way we can check what is stored inside the variable is to use : **console.log**.
+Try using consloe.log for the variable "vol" to see the values that come from the microphone input!
-    - using it to see all the “data” and numbers taken from the microphone